galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-cards" data-src="visualisation/26826210"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26826210/thumbnail" width="100%" alt="cards visualization" /></noscript></div>

-# Main Course I - Virality Factors 💫
+# Antipasti - Virality Factors 💫

 What proportions of ingredients are actually needed to go viral?
 We model virality as a binary outcome using machine learning techniques.
 We rely on `virality_rss` to define whether a post is viral or not (how is it defined?) and other post properties (e.g. num_words, avg_word_length, sentiment, LIWC features, etc.) to be the features.